Feastio

 • Sangria by Georgetown Winery

-As you can see, most of the wines she picked were from Georgetown Winery, so we made a note to check out their tasting room in Georgetown's main square.
+As you can see, most of the wines she picked were from Georgetown Winery, so we made a mental note to visit their tasting room in Georgetown.
+Kel's favorite was the blackberry; they were all too sweet for me.
+1406 S US Hwy 87, Fredericksburg, TX, jelly.com

 Kel and Dave at Augusta Vin winery in Fredericksburg, TX

-Kel and Dave at Augusta Vin winery
+Kel and Dave at Augusta Vin Winery

+When we returned to Fredericksburg for the second weekend of wine tasting, Augusta Vin was the first place I wanted to visit.
 Their stunning timber-framed tasting room, completed in 2019, is set almost a mile north of South State Highway 16, helping you to feel immersed in their 60-acre vineyard.

 There are many places to sit, including indoors if you prefer air-conditioning, several patios, and tables on the grass.
 Wine club members can access the second floor for panoramic views.